asandelarvine/My_Pic_Hub/README.md

 1. View different photos that interest you.
 2. Click on a single photo to expand it and also view the details of the photo.
 The photo details will appear on a modal within the same route as the main page.
-3. Search for different categories of photos. (ie. Travel, Food)
+3. Search for different categories of photos. (ie. Sneakers, Art)
-4. Click on share icon to share the image with any of your social account or alternatively Copy a link to the photo and share with your friends.
+4. Click on share icon to share the image with any of your social account or alternatively Copy a link to the photo and share.
 5. View photos based on the location they were taken or category.

 ## Admin Dashboard